 The Copyright Act provides neighbouring rights to performers, phonogram producers, and broadcasting organisations.

 The neighbouring rights accorded to performers under Articles 66 to 76-2 of the Copyright Act include:

-Articles 78 to 83-2 of the Copyright Act provides the following neighbouring rights to phonogram producers: the right to reproduce or distribute the phonograms, the right to lease the phonograms for commercial purposes, the right to transmit the phonograms, and the right to claim compensation for the use of commercial phonograms for broadcasting or compensation for digital transmission providers’ transmission of the phonograms.
+Articles 78 to 83-2 of the Copyright Act provide the following neighbouring rights to phonogram producers: the right to reproduce or distribute the phonograms, the right to lease the phonograms for commercial purposes, the right to transmit the phonograms, and the right to claim compensation for the use of commercial phonograms for broadcasting or compensation for digital transmission providers’ transmission of the phonograms.

-The neighbouring rights provided to broadcasting organisation under Articles 84 to 85-2 include the right to reproduce the broadcasts, the right to authorise the broadcasts to be broadcast simultaneously, and the right to publicly perform the broadcasts where the performance takes place at a place accessible to the general public with entrance fees.
+The neighbouring rights provided to a broadcasting organisation under Articles 84 to 85-2 include the right to reproduce the broadcasts, the right to authorise the broadcasts to be broadcast simultaneously, and the right to publicly perform the broadcasts where the performance takes place at a place accessible to the general public with entrance fees.

 The restrictions on economic rights apply to neighbouring rights mutatis mutandis to the extent applicable by nature.
 The general clause for fair use also applies to neighbouring rights mutatis mutandis (Article 87(1) of the Copyright Act).

-A copyrighted work is considered as infringed when any of the exclusive rights granted to copyright owner is exercised without the permission of the copyright owner unless one of the exceptions applies.
+A copyrighted work is considered as infringed when any of the exclusive rights granted to a copyright owner is exercised without the permission of the copyright owner unless one of the exceptions applies.

-The moral rights of the copyright owner are considered as infringed when a person publishes unpublished works without the permission of the copyright owner, when a person indicates does not indicate the name of the author against the copyright owners will, or when a person alters the copyrighted work without the permission of the copyright owner.
+The moral rights of the copyright owner are considered as infringed when a person publishes unpublished works without the permission of the copyright owner, when a person does not indicate the name of the author against the copyright owner’s will, or when a person alters the copyrighted work without the permission of the copyright owner.

 The following acts are also considered as infringement of copyright: